telehash/telehash.github.io/telehash.md

-var net = new Network(keys); // starts handling incoming link, path, and connect channels net.link(id, direct, up); // optional direct endpoint info if using routers, calls up(id, true||false) on state changes net.router(id, direct); // direct is required, routers not allowed any connections net.discoverable(true||false, interface); // broadcasts on interface, enables anyone to connect/see id on it
+var net = new Network(keys); // starts handling incoming link, path, and connect channels net.link(id, direct, up); // optional direct endpoint info if using routers, calls up(id, true||false) on state changes net.router(id, direct); // direct is required, routers not allowed any connections

-// enable being a router, if any other routers it will return them in see net.route(true||false); // starts handling route, peer, and seek channels

 // tcp/udp socket tunneling
 net.listen(args);